mvolkmann/blog/src/web-dev-tips.md

 ### Nested ternaries

 A common opinion is that nested ternaries are hard to read.
-But are they?
+But this is only true if they are formatted poorly.
 Consider this example.

 {% raw %}